 Oriental Turtle Dove, Japan.
 Common in city parks and any wooded areas.

 This dove is a long-overdue addition to the Irish List, and one could easily turn up in Kerry.
 Well, not easily I suppose, seeing as it would have to travel thousands of kilometres to gets here.
 Although possible on a headland in October, it might also be found wintering in someone's garden, as there are several such records in Britain.
-If a 'Turtle Dove' turns up at your bird table, be sure to have a close look.
+If a 'Turtle Dove' turns up at your bird table in December, be sure to have a closer look.

 Chestnut-eared Bunting, Japan.